Eswar-deep/cf_ai_newsletter/PROMPTS.md

 ### Prompt
 ```
-write me readme in this fashion for spring internship application showcase
+write me readme in this fashion(...structure for the readme file...) for spring internship application showcase
 ```

 **Documentation Requirements:**